livechat/chat-window-android/README.md

    }
 ```

-## UI customization
+# UI customization

-While chat appearance and language settings are managed through the Agent App, you can customize error view when chat cannot be loaded.
+While chat appearance and language settings are managed through the LiveChat App, you can customize the error view when chat cannot be loaded.

-### Localizing text
+## Error view

 You can localize and change the text displayed in the error view by overriding string resources in your app's `strings.xml`.
-All strings can be found [here](https://github.com/livechat/chat-window-android/blob/master/chat-sdk/src/main/res/values/strings.xml)
+All strings can be found in the [GitHub repository](https://github.com/livechat/chat-window-android/blob/master/chat-sdk/src/main/res/values/strings.xml).

-### Custom error view

-To completely change the error view, you can also override the default one by including `live_chat_error_layout.xml` in your app's layout resources.
+You can also entirely override the default error view by including `live_chat_error_layout.xml` in your app's layout resources.

-> **Note:** Your custom view must contain a `View` with `live_chat_error_button` id when using `LiveChat.getInstance().show()`
+> **Note:** Your custom error view must contain a `View` with `live_chat_error_button` id when using `LiveChat.getInstance().show()`.

-### Customizing Activity
+## Activity

-Activity will follow your activity's theme.
-To change activity configuration you can just override the activity declaration in your app `AndroidManifest.xml`
+By default, activity will follow your activity's theme.
+To change the activity configuration, you can override the activity declaration in your app's `AndroidManifest.xml` file.

-## Clearing chat session
+# Clearing chat session

-Chat window uses WebView's cookies to store the session.
-To clear the chat session, you can call:
+The chat window uses WebView's cookies to store the session.
+To clear the chat session, call:

 ```kotlin
 LiveChat.getInstance().signOutCustomer()
 ```

-## Handling links
+# Link handling

 By default, links in the chat are opened in the customer's default browser.
-If you want to intercept the link and handle it in your app, provide your `UrlHandler`
+If you want to intercept the link and handle it in your app, provide your `UrlHandler`.

 ```kotlin
 LiveChat.getInstance().urlHandler =